pymeshtool

 - query_curvature(radius)

-Calculate the curvature of a given surface mesh.
+Calculate the curvature of the surface mesh.

 - Parameters: